Korean numbers system is a mess, isn’t it? And Sino-Korean numbers aren’t the exception.

 Why don’t you ever find a button for the 4th floor in Korea?

-Moving on to counting double digits numbers in Korean
+Moving on to counting double-digit numbers in Korean

 How To Say Sino Korean Numbers 1 to 100.